nsrau/azure-docs.it-it/markdown templates/virtual-machines-ps-template-compare-sm-arm-task.md

 <!--if a command string uses variables, define the variables first, using the  following construction.
 In some cases the variable is straightforward and doesn't need much explanation.
 But parameters such as location and size can benefit from brief explanation or listing all accepted values:-->

-Questi esempi di comandi utilizzano le seguenti variabili:
+Questi esempi di comando usano le variabili seguenti:

-$FriendlyName"<Describe value>"
+$NomeDescrittivo"<Describe value>"

 <!-- if it makes more sense to present this in a table, use this.
 Otherwise, delete.
 The table won't render until it's in GitHub or published to Sandbox.-->